Historic claims for abuse or neglect at a Residential Special School

-We will explain how we may be able to help.
-We will invite you to meet us to discuss your case in more detail.
-If you seek resolution, and possibly a financial payment, we will investigate your case.
+We'll explain how we may be able to help.
+We'll invite you to meet us to discuss your case in more detail.
+If you seek resolution, and possibly a financial payment, we'll investigate your case.

 If we were wrong, we’ll apologise to you.
-We will also look at what other help we can provide.
+We'll also look at what other help we can provide.

-If you seek a financial payment, we will offer you a fair and reasonable amount if appropriate.
+If you seek a financial payment, we'll offer you a fair and reasonable amount, if appropriate.

-You do not need a lawyer to work with us.
+You don't need a lawyer to work with us.
 However, you can seek legal advice at any stage if you wish.

 You may also get legal advice to file a civil claim in the High Court.
 Your lawyer can advise you whether you might qualify for legal aid.